haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/dev_install.md

 		git checkout tags/<tag name> [-b <version>]

-	For example, to check out the 2.1.0 release tag in a new branch named `2.1.0`, enter
+	例如， to check out the 2.1.0 release tag in a new branch named `2.1.0`, enter

 		git checkout tags/2.1.0 -b 2.1.0